Wedding Ceremony

 4. Print out the first two documents:

-• The Code of Practise is there for you to read.
-This is my work ethic to maintain a high standard of service in my professional conduct and practise as an Authorised Celebrant.
+The Code of Practice is there for you to read.
+This is my work ethic to maintain a high standard of service in my professional conduct and practice as an Authorised Celebrant.

 Note: I need to witness you signing and dating the NOIM.